Baledogle Airfield: Conflict with Al-Shabaab (2007–present)

-Following the collapse of the Islamic Courts Union government during the Ethiopian invasion, Baledogle Airfield would become an important base for various factions and military organizations.
+Following the collapse of the Islamic Courts Union government during the Ethiopian invasion, Baledogle Airfield became an important base for various factions and military organizations.
 The Ethiopian National Defence Force (ENDF), the Transitional Federal Government of Somalia (TFG), Al-Shabaab, the African Union Mission to Somalia (AMISOM) and the United States Africa Command (AFRICOM) have all operated from the airbase at different points in time post-2006.

 ENDF and TFG

-The Ethiopian National Defense Force would help set up a base at Baledogle Airfield for the Transitional Federal Government of Somalia in early 2007.
-The ENDF would train up to 3,000 Somali government militia at the base.
-In May 2007, the TFG ambassador to Ethiopia privately asserted to US officials that the government had trained approximately 7,000 troops at the base.
+The Ethiopian National Defense Force created a base at Baledogle Airfield for the Transitional Federal Government of Somalia in early 2007.
+The ENDF trained up to 3,000 Somali government militia at the base.
+In May 2007, the TFG ambassador to Ethiopia privately asserted to US officials that the TFG had trained approximately 7,000 troops at the base.

 During April 2007, Al-Shabaab forces under the direction of Mukhtar Robow formed a base at Bulo Marer in order to launch attacks on Baledogle.

 On 25 January 2008, three Transitional Federal Government soldiers were killed when the airbase was briefly seized by Al-Shabaab.
 The insurgents looted the airbase for arms and ammunition during the incident.
-The next month two large contingents of troops would desert the base, including the entire 19th Battalion.
+The next month two large contingents of troops deserted the base, including the entire 19th Battalion.
 On 7 July 2008, a battle between Islamic Courts insurgents and TFG militia occurred near the base.
 Fierce fighting was reported by locals living near the base between the Ethiopian military and insurgency the following month.

-Later that year the TFG commander of the base, Colonel Ibrahim Hassan Isse, along twenty-six other military personnel would resign after publicly accusing TFG President Abdullahi Yusuf of being a foreign puppet.
-Commander Ibrahim would state at an interview on the base that, "The Somali Government is a slave of the Ethiopians and the so-called President is an old puppet," Following the incident, even more soldiers deployed to the area reportedly deserted.
+Later that year the TFG commander of the base, Colonel Ibrahim Hassan Isse, along twenty-six other military personnel resigned after publicly accusing TFG President Abdullahi Yusuf of being a foreign puppet.
+Commander Ibrahim stated at an interview on the base that, "The Somali Government is a slave of the Ethiopians and the so-called President is an old puppet," Following the incident, even more soldiers deployed to the area reportedly deserted.
 A UN report claimed that eyewitnesses had seen the TFG forces recruiting and training child soldiers at the base in 2008.